Ransomware: Not A Matter Of If, But When

 There are a number of ways you can do this.
 These are some of the key elements that together, can provide a strong and long lasting wall of defence for your organisation (all of these steps can also be applied to the home user).

-If an employee uses a computer that is connected to the internet/receives email, ensure that they have the knowledge they need to be aware.
+If an employee uses a computer connected to the internet or receives email, they need awareness training.

 Firewalls